istio/istio/samples/sleep/README.md

 # Simple sleep service

-This sample consists of a simple service that does nothing but sleep.
+This sample consists of a simple pod that does nothing but sleep.
-It's a ubuntu container with curl installed that can be used as a request source for invoking other services to experiment with Istio networking.
+It's an alpine-based container with curl installed that can be used as a request source for invoking other services to experiment with Istio networking.

 To use it: